 A website conversion takes place when a desired goal, such as requesting a demo or registering for a product by filling out a form, has been met by a visitor.
 The higher the conversion, the greater the sales.
 Therefore, many companies focus on increasing this website conversion rate through well-aligned marketing strategies and goals.
 It is necessary for companies to review the results of their different online marketing approaches at regular intervals and make related changes in goals and strategy when needed.

 A marketing analyst, CEO, or executive needs a medium through which to monitor the website traffic analytics.
 Some of these are: how many visitors come in; where they come from; which pages they see; how much time they spend on a page; goal completion; qualified leads; converted leads; and opportunities.
-An online marketing dashboard would be an ideal solution for this monitoring.
-In this blog post, let’s see how to track a website’s conversion rate with Salesforce data and traffic sources with Google Analytics data through an online marketing dashboard using Bold BI.
+An ads campaign performance dashboard would be an ideal solution for this monitoring.
+In this blog post, let’s see how to track a website’s conversion rate with Salesforce data and traffic sources with Google Analytics data through an ads campaign performance dashboard using Bold BI.

 What is Google Analytics and Salesforce data?